Long-acting insulin analogs versus human insulins

 - SourceAvailable from: Peter Zweifel[Show abstract] [Hide abstract]

-ABSTRACT: This study seeks to provide evidence for deciding whether or not a new preparation for the treatment of diabetes should be included in the benefit list of social health insurance.
-A discrete-choice experiment (DCE) was conducted in Germany to measure preferences for modern insulin therapy.
-Of the 1,110 individuals interviewed in 2007, 202 suffered from type 1, 154 from insulin-treated type 2, and 152 from insulin-naive type 2 diabetes.
-This allows to compare ex-ante and ex-post willingness-to-pay (WTP).
-Non-diabetics and insulin-naive diabetics exhibit higher WTP values through co-payment, while affected type 1 and insulin-treated type 2 diabetics have higher WTP through increased contributions.
-However, WTP values exceed the extra treatment cost in both financing alternatives, justifying inclusion of the new drug in the benefit list from a cost-benefit point of view.
+ABSTRACT: This study seeks to provide evidence for deciding whether or not a pharmaceutical innovation should be included in the benefit list of social health insurance.
+A discrete choice experiment (DCE) was conducted in Germany to measure preferences for modern insulin therapy.
+Of the 1,100 individuals interviewed in 2007, 200 suffered from type 1 diabetes, 150 from insulin-treated type 2 diabetes, and 150 from insulin-naive type 2 diabetes.
+The long-acting insulin analogue ”Insulin Detemir” is compared to human insulin as the status quo.
+The DCE contains two price attributes, copayment and increased contributions to health insurance.
+As one would expect, non-affected non-diabetics and insulin-naive diabetics exhibit higher willingness-to-pay (WTP) values through copayment (adjusted for probability of contracting diabetes), while affected type 1 and insulin-treated type 2 diabetics have higher WTP through increased contributions.
+However, WTP values exceed the extra treatment cost in both financing alternatives, justifying inclusion of the innovation in the benefit list from a cost-benefit point of view.